-Are you tried of washing bottles all of the time?
+Are you tired of washing bottles all of the time?
 The Kiinde pumping and feeding system might be a good option for you, because it can reduce the number of bottles you have to wash!
-Here is a Kiinde review, including how it works, and the advantages and disadvantages.
+Here is a Kiinde Twist review, including how it works, and the advantages and disadvantages.

 This post may contain affiliate links, which means if you click a link and take action, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More information here.